-With its network for domestic timber collection in Japan, and its ability to handle a comprehensive lineup of products, Nippon Paper Lumber is actively developing its domestic timber business.
-In fiscal 2017, the company handled approximately 930 thousand m3 of domestically produced materials, and ranked second in its field in Japan.
-To achieve its objective of 1 million m3, the company is continuing to develop new applications while working to boost exports.
+With its network for domestic timber collection in Japan and its ability to handle a comprehensive lineup of products, Nippon Paper Lumber Co., Ltd. is actively developing its domestic timber business.
+The company has set the objective of handling 1 million m3 of domestic timber; in fiscal 2018 the figure reached approximately 940 thousand m3.
+To utilize domestic timber and meet its revised goal of handling 1 million m3 of domestic unprocessed timber by fiscal 2020, Nippon Paper Lumber intends to continue developing new applications and working to boost exports.